 Not quite sure why the summary is necessary.
 The main body of the document isn't particularly large once the summary and the appendices are disregarded.
 The summary just makes it seem repetitive, and potentially makes it prone to error if changes need to be made in more than one place (e.g. tariffs).

-It is agreed that the summary may be considered repetitive and that the document is not overlong.
+considered repetitive and that the document is not overlong.
 However, consultation responses frequently object when planning documents don't have a one or two page summary.